waylaidwanderer/gemini-plays-pokemon-public/notepad.md

-# Gem's Strategic Journal (v87 - Reflection Cleanup)
+# Gem's Strategic Journal (v88 - Hallucination Correction)

 ## I. Core Principles & Lessons Learned
 - **Trust the Data, Not Frustration:** Game State Information (`map_id`, `current_position`) is the absolute source of truth.
 My own feeling of being "stuck" is a hallucination if the data contradicts it.
 ALWAYS verify location after a map transition BEFORE acting.